 Sam concentrates his practice on complex intellectual property litigation, monetization and counseling matters at Carlson Caspers.

-Sam has substantial experience monetizing intellectual property outside of litigation via business collaborations, licensing opportunities, development and assignments of patent portfolios, and trade secret acquisition and maintenance.
+Sam has substantial experience counseling and identifying monetizing opportunities for clients outside of litigation via business collaborations, licensing opportunities, development and assignments of patent portfolios, and trade secret acquisition and maintenance.
 Sam led negotiations on behalf of a Fortune 500 company to acquire intellectual property rights to platform technology that is projected to serve as the foundation for a multibillion-dollar research program in the life sciences space.
-In another matter, Sam led an initiative to create an out-licensing program for technology in the bioagricultural field.
-The first license agreement executed for the program was valued at over $25 million.
-Sam also has led negotiations involving research collaborations, intellectual property licenses, non-disclosure agreements, and material transfer agreements.
+In another recent matter, Sam led an initiative to create an out-licensing program for technology in the bioagricultural field that has estimated value of over $100 million.
+Sam has counseled numerous clients on other technology-centric agreements, including research collaborations, joint ventures, intellectual property licenses, non-disclosure agreements, and material transfer agreements.

 Sam is active in the legal community and involved with various industry-related groups.
 He is part of the Midwest Intellectual Property planning committee and a board member of The Fund for Legal Aid.
-He also performs pro bono work, including representing children through the Children’s Law Center.
-Sam has been consistently named a “Rising Star” by Minnesota Law & Politics and Minnesota Super Lawyers magazine from 2008 to 2017.
+He also performs pro bono work, including through the Minnesota Innocence Project and the Children’s Law Center.
+Sam has been consistently named a “Rising Star” by Minnesota Law & Politics and Minnesota Super Lawyers magazine from 2008 to the present.